MotorBikePacking combines the freedom and touring range of a motorcycle with the lightweight and compact gear of bikepacking.

 First, MotorBikePacking relies on small, light motorcycles.
 While marketing promises adventure on overpowered and overpriced status "ADV" motorcycles, we intentionally select cycles on the opposite side of the showroom.
 We choose to travel on small motorcycles, typically under 400cc and often 250cc, or even 125cc mini-motos!

-Smaller motorcycles can cost 25% of the “prestige” models.
+Smaller motorcycles can cost 25% of the “prestige” models - or less.
 Used motorcycles can save even more.

 These savings also translate to registration and insurance costs.
 High-tech motorcycles suffer from the same electronic maladies as modern autos.
 Sensors and microchip circuits can cost hundreds of dollars, with diagnostic labor adding hundreds more.
 These electronics have the devious tendency to malfunction in the middle of nowhere.
 Base model motorcycles have far less electronic wizardry and have a much better record of reliability under abusive conditions.
 Smaller motorcycles tend to cost less to operate in terms of fuel and tires.
 Finally, when the inevitable crash occurs on a rocky hillside, the damage to an expensive bike may cost hundreds to repair while a basic motorcycle may suffer only cosmetic scrapes or bent parts that are cheap to replace by the owner.